aSosunoff/css-intellisense/README.md

 ```

 `classesFilePath` is an array of paths to class map JSON files.
 Paths can be relative to the workspace root or absolute POSIX-style paths.
 Class maps are merged in load order, so later files override classes with the same name from earlier files.
+When a class comes from a configured file, the file name is shown in completion details and at the top of hover documentation.

 Example with a custom file: